 Q: Which hearing device is the best for moderate hearing loss?

-Ans: Nano Hearing Aids are one of the most efficient and affordable OTC hearing devices available for moderate hearing loss.
+Ans: Nano Hearing Aids are one of the most efficient and affordable hearing devices available for moderate hearing loss.
 Nano X2R is a Behind-the-Ear (BTE) hearing aid and is considered to be one of the best hearing devices to date.